 3. ET CETERA

 A small, family-owned company founded by two brothers who spent some years in the US.
-After their return to their home they decided to devote themselves to wine making.
+After their return to their home, they decided to devote themselves to winemaking.
 They started from zero – there was nothing here, just a small house.
 But they are still learning and gaining experience – this never-ending process is expressed also in the name of the company: et cetera – and so forth.
-An unique location, directly in the middle of vineyards.
-We enjoyed a pleasant seating on the terrace with wine tasting and traditional pastry filled with cheese or potatoes (placinta) and also a beautiful view of endless lines of vineyards.
+A unique location, directly in the middle of vineyards.
+We enjoyed pleasant seating on the terrace with wine tasting and traditional pastry filled with cheese or potatoes (placinta) and also a beautiful view of endless lines of vineyards.
 They process 200 t of grapes a year.
 There is also a modern guest house with 6 rooms.

 More info: here